 Call for Proposals

-Submissions are now open for proposals to present at I Annotate 2018, the sixth annual conference dedicated to annotation technologies and practices, to be held 6–7 June 2018 at the historic Fort Mason Center in San Francisco, California.
+Submissions are now closed for proposals to present at I Annotate 2018, the sixth annual conference dedicated to annotation technologies and practices, to be held 6–7 June 2018 at the historic Fort Mason Center in San Francisco, California.

 The theme at #ianno18 will be: At the Tipping Point: Annotation on the Web.